Zecao/ExportadorGeoPerdasDSS/README.md

 - It generates only one month for the load files (you can choose the month);
 - It doesn't generates the "linecode" files and the "profiles" files for the loads (as I use a fixed files for all feeders, but Im including these in this version).

+The project uses one external dll (EPPlus in lib directory) that allows Excel files to be read in the C#.

 Feel free to make contact if this project have some use for you or your company.
 Ezequiel